All Episodes

 And there were two from this outfit that I bought.

-This guy sends a notice.
+This guy sends a note.

-I've been a big fan of yours since 1991.
+He says, I've been a big fan of yours since 1991.

-I even wore a deficit awareness ribbon on my t shirt, much of my sophomore year of high school.
+I even wore a deficit awareness ribbon on my t-shirt much of my sophomore year of high school.

-He says those deficits seem laughable by today's standards.
+He says, those deficits seem laughable by today's standards.

-He said, Your radio TV show books helped give a teenager with very little interest in school something they care about.
+He said, your radio TV show books helped give a teenager with very little interest in school something to care about our government and what Bill Clinton was doing with it.

 So I went on to UCLA.